Small amplitude solitary waves in the Dirac-Maxwell system: Introduction and results

 Here is the plan of the paper.
-We give the heuristics in \S\ref{sect-heur}.
-The Choquard equation, which is the nonrelativistic limit of the Dirac-Maxwell system, is considered in \S\ref{sect-nr}.
+We give the heuristics and expected nonrelativistic scaling in \S\ref{sect-heur}.
+The Choquard equation, which is the nonrelativistic limit of the Dirac--Maxwell system, is considered in \S\ref{sect-nr}.
 In \S\ref{sect-exist}, we complete the proof of existence of solitary waves via the implicit function theorem.